-The dentists at Claremont Dental Institute have advanced training in teeth implants and use the most cutting-edge technology, techniques, and materials.
+The dentists at Claremont Dental Institute have advanced training in teeth implants and dental prosthetics.
+We use the most cutting-edge tools, software, techniques, and materials.
 The education and skill-sets our dentists possess allow them to perform every phase of the implant process in the comfort of our Claremont, CA dentist office.

 Our dentists will place a single dental implant when a patient is missing a single tooth.
 We can also replace several isolated missing teeth at each void.
 To cap the implant, we will use a dental crown as the replacement tooth.
 The process is simple.
 Dr. Patel will attach a small piece, an abutment, to the implant post.
 Then, connect the crown to the abutment.

 When a patient is missing several consecutive teeth, we will typically use an implant-anchored dental bridge.
-This type of dental restoration does not require preparing healthy teeth and using them as anchors.
-Instead, we will place the bridge on at least two dental implants that we surgically place in the jawbone.
+This type of dental prosthetic does not require preparing healthy teeth and using them as anchors.
+Instead, we will place the bridge on at least two dental implants that our periodontist surgically places in your jawbone.

-When a patient is missing a full arch, they can choose to get an implant-supported denture.
-In general, this will require anywhere from five to eight dental implants (sometimes more or less) and extensive oral surgery.
+When a patient is missing a full arch, they can choose to get an implant-supported denture, or All-on-4 dental implants.
+In general, this will require anywhere from four to eight dental implants (sometimes more or less) and extensive oral surgery.

-After your mouth has healed from implant placement surgery, we will secure the denture to the implants.
+After your mouth heals from implant placement surgery, we will secure the denture to the implants.
 Our team will make sure it doesn’t rub or irritate your gums like traditional dentures typically do.
-Finally, you will have a smile you will be proud to show off.
+Finally, you will have a smile you will be proud to show off!

-The All-on-4 dental implant system allows the dentist to place the implants and secure the denture in just a single visit to our Claremont, CA dentist office.
-This type of restoration can restore an entire set of teeth using just four implants.
+The All-on-4 dental implant system allows the dentist to place the implants and secure the denture in just a few visits to our Claremont, CA dental office.
+This type of dental prosthetic can restore an entire set of teeth using just four implants.